-A. Governance
+A. Governance and Administration

 - 1. Describe how institutional priorities are set.
-Evaluate the success of institutional planning efforts and discuss how planning has facilitated the accomplishment of the school's academic purpose, research prospects, and goals of the clinical enterprise. - 2.
-Evaluate the role of the governance structure in the leadership functioning of the medical school.
+Evaluate the success of institutional planning efforts and discuss how planning has facilitated accomplishment of the school's academic purpose, research prospects, and goals of the clinical enterprise. - 2.
+Evaluate the role of the governance structure in the administrative functioning of the medical school.
 Is the governance structure appropriate for an institution of this size and characteristics?
-Describe any situations that require review by or approval of the school's governing board before taking action.
+Describe any situations that require review by or approval of the school's governing board prior to taking action. - 3.
+Evaluate the relationship of the medical school to the university and clinical affiliates with respect to: - 1.
+The effectiveness of the interactions between medical school administration and university administration.

-- 3. Evaluate the relationship of the medical school to the university and clinical affiliates concerning: - a.
-The effectiveness of the interactions between medical school administration and university administration. - b.
-The cohesiveness of the leadership among medical school administration, health sciences centre administration, and the administration of major clinical affiliate (teaching hospitals, primary care centres and other learning settings) - 4.
-Assess the organisational stability of the medical school administration (dean, dean's staff).
+- 2. The cohesiveness of the leadership among medical school administration, health sciences center administration, and the administration of major clinical affiliations. - 4.
+Assess the organizational stability of the medical school administration (dean, dean's staff).
 Has personnel turnover affected medical school planning or operations?
-Are the numbers and types of medical school administrators (assistant/associate deans, other dean's staff) appropriate for efficient and effective medical school administration?

-B. Academic Environment

-- 5. Evaluate the graduate program(s) in basic sciences, including involved departments, numbers and quality of graduate students, quality of coursework, adequacy of financial support, and overall contribution to the missions and goals of the medical school.
+Are the numbers and types of medical school administrators (assistant/associate deans, other dean's staff) appropriate for efficient and effective medical school administration? - B. Academic Environment - 5.
+Evaluate the graduate program(s) in basic sciences, including involved departments, numbers and quality of graduate students, quality of coursework, adequacy of financial support, and overall contribution to the missions and goals of the medical school.
 Describe the mechanisms for reviewing the quality of the graduate program(s) in basic sciences and comment on their effectiveness.
 Assess whether the graduate programs have an impact (positive or negative) on medical student education. - 6.
 Evaluate the impact of residency training programs and continuing medical education activities on the education of medical students.
 Describe any anticipated changes in graduate medical education programs (numbers of residents, shifts in sites used for training) that may affect the education of medical students. - 7.
-Evaluate the research activities of the faculty (areas of emphasis, level of commitment, quality, quantity (as a percentage of total activities of teaching and research) in the context of the mission and goals of the medical school. - 8.
+Evaluate the research activities of the faculty (areas of emphasis, level of commitment, quality, quantity) in the context of the mission and goals of the medical school. - 8.
 Assess the adequacy of the resources (equipment, space, graduate students) for research.
 Evaluate any trends in the amount of intramural support for research and the level of assistance available to faculty members in securing extramural support. - 9.
 Assess the impact of research activities on the education of medical students, including opportunities for medical students to participate in research.

-II.
-EDUCATIONAL PROGRAM
+П. FDUCATIONAL PROGRAM